 - Herpes Simplex Virus (cold sore outbreaks)

-Redness, stinging, skin flaking and irritation is to be expected after a light chemical peel.
+Redness, stinging, skin flaking and irritation are to be expected after a light chemical peel.
 Peeling usually involves redness followed by scaling that ends within three to seven days.
 After repeated treatments, these side effects will likely subside.
 You’ll need to avoid the sun for several days after a chemical peel since your skin will be new and fragile.
 Sun block is required after the procedure.

 Improvements from your chemical peels will be subtle at first but you will have a noticeably healthier glow to your skin.
 With continued treatments, you will notice a general improvement in the texture of your skin.